Online Program Overview

-Public Communications is a six-week, 6-credit program that gives high school students the opportunity to take two college-level, credit-bearing courses in the field of Communications and Mass Media in the S.I.
+Public Communications is a 6-week, 3-credit program that gives high school students the opportunity to take a college-level, credit-bearing course in the field of Communications and Mass Media at the S.I.
 Newhouse School of Public Communications at Syracuse University.
 This course is a requirement for all freshmen Newhouse students!

 In COM 107 Communications & Society, students will learn about contemporary problems of the media; legal, social, economic, and the psychological implications of their relationships with society.
 The course that you will take is a six-week version of the very same class taught in the fall to first-year college students.
 The class focuses on the media industries involved in entertainment, persuasion and journalism, as well as how these industries and the people who work in them interact with democracy and the culture at large in the 21st Century.
 This is a foundational course for anyone going into any of the communication fields, which is why the S.I.
 Newhouse School of Public Communications requires all of their first-year students to take it.

-Students in the communications field can look to a broad range of job opportunities from journalism to broadcasting, advertising and more!
-Facebook, Instagram, CBS, and Fox Network are just some of the company names where communications grads have found their future careers.
+Students in the communications field can look forward to a broad range of job opportunities from journalism to broadcasting, advertising and more!
+Facebook, Instagram, CBS, and Fox Network are just some of the companies where Newhouse grads have found their future careers.

-College is a huge transition, which is often overwhelming.
-The workload is a big step-up from the average high school curriculum.
-Students need to learn to manage academic responsibilities with an active social life.
 I am prepared to face my freshman year due to this intensive Public Communications program.
 A huge benefit to the program is that I earned college credit.
 The first year of college is quite challenging for students.
-With six college credits under my belt, I will have a little less pressure when I step foot on Syracuse’s (wink-wink) campus as a freshman. -Nina R., Summer College Public Communications student, 2018.
+With college credits under my belt, I will have a little less pressure when I step foot on Syracuse’s (wink-wink) campus as a freshman. ~ Nina R., Summer College Public Communications student, 2018

 - Study with faculty from the prestigious S.I.
 Newhouse School of Public Communications